-The Statements of Fiduciary Net Assets provide a snapshot of the financial position of the System at June 30, 2011.
+The Statements of Fiduciary Net Assets provide a snapshot of the financial position of the System at June 30, 2012.
 The Statements of Changes in Fiduciary Net Assets summarize the additions and deductions that occurred during the fiscal year.
 The Notes to the Financial Statements provide additional information that is essential to a full understanding of the financial statements.
 The Required Supplementary Information consists of schedules and related notes, which demonstrate the System's progress in accumulating funds to meet future OPEB benefit obligations for members of the System.

-Financial Highlights for the Fiscal Year Ended June 30, 2011
+Financial Highlights for the Fiscal Year Ended June 30, 2012

-- The System began accumulating assets for the future payment of postemployment benefits in 2011.
-Fiduciary net assets increased by \$15 million in fiscal 2011, the first year of operation of the System's trust. - Total postemployment health care benefits paid were \$59.7 million. - Contributions to all plans from members, employers and other sources for fiscal year 2011 totaled \$72.6 million. - The System experienced a net gain from investing activities of \$264 thousand for the fiscal year ended June 30, 2011.
-The System began investing assets consistent with the asset allocation and investment policy adopted by the State Investment Commission near the close of the fiscal year.
+- Fiduciary net assets increased by \$21.9 million in fiscal 2012 to \$36.0 million.
+The System began accumulating assets for the future payment of postemployment benefits in 2011. - Total postemployment health care benefits paid were \$58.3 million a decrease of \$1.4 million over the amount of benefits paid in fiscal year 2011. - Contributions to all plans from members and employers for fiscal year 2012 totaled \$76.1 million an increase of \$ 3.5 million over the contributions received in fiscal year 2011. - The System experienced a net gain from investing activities of \$2.2 million for the fiscal year ended June 30, 2012.